OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/Harmony-patches.md

 ### StartConnectionTransferImpl
 _ushort buildingID, ref Building data, TransferManager.TransferReason material, TransferManager.TransferOffer offer, int touristFactor0, int touristFactor1, int touristFactor2_

-This is a **Prefix** patch with standard priority but after **connection.outside.advanced** that **preempts** the original method (returns **false** from the Prefix method).

-Following **connection.outside.advanced** enables the AdvancedOutsideConnection Prefix patch to execute first to set up its tourist factor changes, as there's no conflict between that mod and this mod's patches.

-Currently, this Prefix patch re-implements the entire original method with the patch itself in the middle.
-Obviously, this is less than ideal, and is a remnant of the original migration from the WG Detours implementation to Harmony.
-A replacement Transpiler patch is currently in development.

-**1.4 BETA changes**: patch converted to Transpiler.
+This is a **Transpiler** patch with standard priority.
+It replaces a single block of code in the middle of the method with a call to a custom method containing code which implements the mod's changes to immigrants (randomisation of ages and education levels).